patkaehuaea/ansible-bootstrap/README.md

 ## main

 The desktop playbook creates base directories and will install most of the applications via homebrew.
-Use the `--extra-vars` argument to provide the sudo password to ansible.
+Use the `-K` argument to prompt for the BECOME password and allow privileged execution.

 ```
-ansible-playbook desktop.yml -i hosts --extra-vars 'ansible_become_pass=*****'
+ansible-playbook -K -i hosts desktop.yml
 ```
 ## dotfiles